mjhea0/thinkful-mentor/angular/services/readme.md

 To do this, we are will use service type called a factory, which is the most common type.

 > This is a good time to stop and learn the major service types - constants, values, services, providers, decorators.
 Check out [this](http://angular-tips.com/blog/2013/08/understanding-service-types/) excellent article for more on the various service types and how and when to use them.
+All are slightly different, but, in general, all are dependendy injected modules of functionality.

 Within the same JS file add the following code beneath the controller: